How to Set Life Goals That Actually Stick

 3. Branches (12-Month Goals): Set one specific, measurable goal per identity statement.
 Each goal should be something that, if achieved, would confirm the identity.
 Use approach framing (“I will build a consistent exercise practice”) rather than avoidance framing (“I will stop being sedentary”).
 A large-scale study on New Year’s resolutions found that approach-oriented goals were significantly more successful than avoidance-oriented goals [5].

 4. Leaves (Quarterly Milestones and Weekly Actions): Break each 12-month goal into quarterly checkpoints and weekly behaviors.
 The weekly behaviors are where persistence actually lives.
-Woolley and Fishbach’s research found that immediate rewards — like enjoyment during the activity — predict persistence more strongly than delayed rewards like the eventual outcome [8].
+Woolley and Fishbach’s research found that immediate rewards (like enjoyment during the activity) predict persistence more strongly than delayed rewards like the eventual outcome [4].

-LayerExample (Health Domain)
+LayerExample (Health Area)

 Root (Value)Vitality, physical strength